 - It should be easily extendable, which can be done by using a hardware raid, the volume manager LVM or the next generation file systems btrfs and ZFS. - You should compress the file backups.
 This can be done by using ZFS (http://zfsonlinux. org/) or btrfs. - Prefer btrfs, because UrBackup can put each file backup into a separate sub-volume and is able to do a cheap block based deduplication in incremental file backups.
-See section 11.7.2 on how to setup a btrfs backup storage.
-You should set a generously low soft file system quota (see section 8.1.14) if using btrfs, because btrfs currently still has issues in out-of-space situations and may require manual intervention.
+See section subsubsection11.7.2 on how to setup a btrfs backup storage.